conda-forge/cryptography-feedstock/README.md

 conda config --set channel_priority strict
 ```

-Once the `conda-forge` channel has been enabled, `cryptography` can be installed with `conda`:
+Once the `conda-forge` channel has been enabled, `cryptography, cryptography-vectors` can be installed with `conda`:

 ```
-conda install cryptography
+conda install cryptography cryptography-vectors
 ```

 or with `mamba`:

 ```
-mamba install cryptography
+mamba install cryptography cryptography-vectors
 ```

 It is possible to list all of the versions of `cryptography` available on your platform with `conda`: